 The RAM Property is a magmatic, mafic to ultramafic sulphide hosting Ni-Cu-Co-PGE’s, in a deposit formed by segregation of immiscible sulphide-melt from a silicate-host magma.
 These deposits evolve via processes such as magma mixing, rapid cooling, differentiation and contamination (sulphur sources).

-John Morgan, Steadright CEO comments, “I am excited to be verifying some of the historic work and moving the project forward.
-More information, EM and geophysics needs to be completed on the property.
+John Morgan, Steadright CEO comments, “I am excited to be on site for the current exploration program verifying the historic work and results on the property.
+I would like to thank the exploration team for their hard work over the last Year, as historic compilation work and verification processes have been instrumental in moving the project forward.
 The RAM Ni-Cu-Co project near Port Cartier is situated in a World class location with access to World wide distribution with infrastructure and deep-water ports and is prospective for supporting mining.”

 Mr. Robert Palkovits, P. Geo, a consultant to Steadright, who is a qualified person (“QP”) under National Instrument 43-101 – Standards of Disclosure of Mineral Projects has reviewed and approved the scientific and technical information in this press release.

 ON BEHALF OF THE BOARD OF DIRECTORS

 Steadright Critical Minerals Inc. is a mineral exploration company established in 2019.
 Steadright currently holds an option on its RAM property near Port Cartier, Quebec within the Gaspe Bay Region, which is accessible by route 138.
 The RAM project is comprised of over 13,000 acres and located on a Anorthositic complex that is in a highly prospective geological unit and historically been under explored for Ni, Cu, Co and precious metals.